WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   1. noun: a person qualified to practice medicine. 有行医资格的人，即医师。

   2. phrase: physician, heal thyself - before attempting to correct others, make sure that you aren't guilty of the same faults. 医生，先治好你自己 - 在尝试纠正他人前，确保自己没有犯同样的错误。

+- pile

+  1. noun: a heap of things laid or lying one on top of another.

+     _"he placed the books in a neat pile"_

+  2. noun: a large imposing building or group of buildings.

+     _"a Victorian Gothic pile"_

+  3. noun: a series of plates of dissimilar metals laid one on another alternately to produce an electric current.

+  4. noun(DATED): a nuclear reactor.

+  5. verb: place (things) one on top of the other.

+     _"she piled all the groceries on the counter"_

+  6. verb: (of a group of people) get into or out of a vehicle or space in a disorganized manner.

+     _"ten of us piled into the minibus"_

+  7. phrase: make one's pile - make a lot of money.

+     _"he was a car salesman who had made his pile in the Thatcher years"_

+  8. phrase: pile arms - place a number of rifles (usually four) with their butts on the ground and the muzzles together.

+  9. phrase: pile it on - exaggerate the seriousness of a situation for effect.

+  10. phrase: pile on - add something in large amounts.

+      _"they really like piling on the work here"_

+  11. phrase: pile up - increase in quantity.

+      _"the work has piled up"_

+  12. noun: a heavy stake or post driven vertically into the bed of a river, soft ground, etc., to support the foundations of a superstructure.

+  13. noun(HERALDRY): a triangular charge or ordinary formed by two lines meeting at an acute angle, usually pointing down from the top of the shield.

+  14. verb: strengthen or support (a structure) with piles.

+      _"an earlier bridge may have been piled"_

+  15. noun: the soft projecting surface of a carpet or a fabric such as velvet or flannel, consisting of many small threads.

+      _"the thick pile of the new rugs"_

 - pincer